dvidelabs/poly.shell/doc/api/shell.md

 - `options.sh`: optional name for the shell to use instead of the environment SHELL variable.

+- `options.silent`: redirect the output stream to nothing, also when `outStream` has been set.

 - `options.ssh`: optional alternative ssh command to use for remote access.